-by making domestic banks the dominant holder of these assets, further strengthening the banksovereign nexus.
-While the LOLR intervention might temporarily increase the collateral value of sovereign bonds allowing banks to raise funding against this collateral, a deterioration of sovereign credit quality could negatively impact the balance sheets of banks holding these assets (a "holdings channel").
-Moreover, an increase in sovereign debt concentration in the portfolios of risky banks could aggravate bank risk and sovereign risk due to the risk of fire sales if there is uncertainty about future funding liquidity (a "fire-sale risk channel").
+Because sovereign bonds are also used as collateral in central bank operations, it is crucial to disentangle the effect holding sovereign bonds on banks' balance sheet versus the effect of banks' response to the intervention in their investment decisions.
+While the LOLR intervention might temporarily increase the collateral value of sovereign bonds allowing banks to raise funding against this collateral (a "holdings channel").
+An increase in sovereign debt concentration in the portfolios of risky banks could aggravate bank risk and sovereign risk due to the risk of fire sales if there is uncertainty about future funding liquidity (a "fire-sale risk channel").

 In contrast, purchasing assets directly from the market does not segment the market preferentially towards banks.
 To unfreeze asset and credit markets, Diamond and Rajan (2011) and Acharya and Tuckman (2014) show that the central bank could implement an intervention that moves the risky assets from weaker banks into safer hands.
-The credibility of asset purchases in future periods of stress can attract even non-bank financial firms to the market, allowing banks to delever by selling the risky assets and reducing the risk of fire sales.
+The credibility of asset purchases in future periods of stress can attract even non-bank financial firms to the market, allowing banks to deleverage by selling the risky assets and reducing the risk of fire sales.
 In the context of the European sovereign debt crisis, this would imply taking on some of the risks associated with sovereign debt holdings and providing liquidity to the markets at large, in turn weakening the domestic bank-sovereign nexus and the risk of fire sales.
 By doing so, the asset purchases by the central bank could result in restoring financial stability in a sustainable manner.